State, Federal Taxes For Gambling In Iowa

 You must report wins of more than $600 in a year in Iowa.
 Also, you must report all wins on your federal tax returns.

-Losses can be offset against your tax bill.
+Your losses can be offset against your tax bill.
 Most gamblers will have both winning and losing sessions.

 If you lost overall, then there are no wins to report; the amount comes off of your total bill.
 If you won enough to trigger a W2-G (form from a casino or sportsbook for wins above certain levels), then you’ll need to report both wins and losses.